Creo Top Down Design Workshop

 - Various top-down modeling methodologies for obtaining solid geometries when creating external copy geometries.

-- How to make top-down models more robust so changes can occur w/o fail
+- How to make top-down models more robust, so changes can occur without fail.

 - Piston & rod assembly

-Introduction to constraint based modeling, assembly, detailing & making changes utilizing the latest release of Pro/ENGINEER.
-This Creo training course is developed for new users who want to become proficient learning Creo all in one week.
-We help you learn Creo not read to you from an exercise.
+Introduction to constraint based modeling, assembly, detailing, and making changes utilizing the latest release of Pro/ENGINEER.
+This Creo training course is developed for new users who want to become proficient learning Creo all in just week.
+We help you learn Creo, not read to you from an exercise.
 In this course we help design engineers learn how to make changes quickly to set them up for becoming expert faster.
-As with all Design-engine classes participants keep the training material login and password for life.
+As with all Design-Engine classes participants keep the training material login and password for life.